How to add UTMs in Google Ads for better attribution hero image

 Step 1: Script

-The reason we need a script is because the Campaign Name is not available as a ValueTrack parameter in Google Ads, so we need to create it as a custom parameter.
+The reason we need a script is because the Campaign and Ad group name is not available as a ValueTrack parameter in Google Ads (only the IDs are), so we need to create it as a custom parameter.

 To do this, create a new Google Ads script and add the following code: